-A graphical user interface for iterative network manipulation and visualization.
-Orion translates user interface actions, such as drag-and-drop and menu commands, into operations in the underlying workflow language.
+A graphical UI for iterative network manipulation and visualization.
+Orion translates UI actions, such as drag-and-drop and menu commands, into operations in the underlying workflow language.
 Orion also supports the specification of complex linking relationships.
 The system first constructs a graph model of links among table columns; a traversal algorithm then identifies all feasible linking paths defining networks for a set of user-selected node types.
 This approach simplifies the otherwise difficult process of specifying a series of relational join and aggregation operations.
-Once a network has been defined, Orion enables visual exploration using tabular, matrix and node-link views.
+Once a network has been defined, Orion enables visual exploration using tabular, matrix, and node-link views.
 Networks can also be exported for use in other analysis tools.

-The rest of the paper is structured as follows.
-After reviewing prior work, we describe our data model and present the Orion interface.
+The rest of the article is structured as follows: After reviewing prior work, we describe our data model and present the Orion interface.
 Next, we discuss our enabling algorithms for network extraction and describe our workflow language.
-As a preliminary evaluation of Orion, we demonstrate its use in case studies in online health communities, academic collaboration and distributed software development.
+As a preliminary evaluation of Orion, we demonstrate its use in case studies of online health communities, electronic medical records (EMR), academic collaboration, and distributed software development.
 We then discuss future work and conclude.